tidy-intelligence/app-alpha-estimator/README.md

-This shiny app estimates stock-specific CAPM alphas and betas for your favorit stocks from selected market indexes.
+This shiny app estimates stock-specific CAPM alphas and betas for your favorite stocks from selected market indexes.

 This app is a prototype based on the book [Tidy Finance with R](https://www.tidy-finance.org/) and a submission for the [2024 Shiny Contest](https://posit.co/blog/announcing-the-2024-shiny-contest/) by Posit.